Field-mediated locomotor dynamics on highly deformable surfaces: Development of a theory for reciprocal field mediated interaction dynamics

-Although the orbital dynamics above possess the special property of axi-symmetry, the model can be generalized for arbitrary substrate using the vehicle dynamics shown before such that $a=k\,\sin{\theta}$ where $\theta$ is the angle between the velocity and the gradient of the slope and $k$ is the magnitude of the gradient timed by a mechanical constant.
+Therefore we next sought to develop a theory for the interaction of two agents via fields alone.
+The first element of the theory requires that we develop an equation of motion for the dynamics of a single vehicle experiencing an imposed deformation field that is not necessarily at the center of the membrane (the spacetime telling matter how to move component of the Wheeler encapsulation of the mechanics of GR).
+Thus we need to first generalize the equations of motion (Eq.\ref{eq:reformulate1},\ref{eq:reformulate2}) to that a vehicle on an arbitrary terrain.
+The axi-symmetric model can be generalized for arbitrary substrate by noticing that $a=k\,\sin{\theta}$ where $\theta$ is the angle between the velocity and the gradient of the slope and $k$ is the magnitude of the gradient timed by a mechanical constant.
 In the symmetric case, the gradient is always along the radial direction so that only the magnitude of the gradient $k=C\,g\,\sin{\gamma}\cos{\gamma}\approx C\,g\, |\nabla z|$ is needed.
 In the general case, noticing the $\sin{\theta}$ is the cross product of the unit vectors of the arbitrary terrain gradient $\mathbf{d}=-\nabla z$ and the vehicle velocity, the generalized equation of motion is